stevenshave/PuLSE/README.md

 #### Example

-The PuLSE distribution is supplied with an example dataset, containing NGS data obtained from sequencing a cyclic 5-mer phage display library containing 5 randomised amino acid positions flanked by cystine residues an expressed in a system with nonsense surpression.
+The PuLSE distribution is supplied with an example dataset, containing NGS data obtained from sequencing a cyclic 5-mer phage display library containing 5 randomised amino acid positions flanked by cystine residues an expressed in a system with nonsense suppression.
 This data is supplied with the PuLSE distribution and is compressed with xz compression.
-Before use, it must be decompressed (on linux, you may use unxz, or on windows 7-Zip).
+Before use, it must be decompressed (on Linux, you may use unxz, or on windows 7-Zip).
 The PuLSE library definition for this library is as follows: CGTTGCXXXXXXXXXXXXXXXTGTGCT.
-Nonsense surpression is in the form of the UAG triplet remapped to produce a glutamate residue (Q).
+Nonsense suppression is in the form of the UAG triplet remapped to produce a glutamate residue (Q).

 To run PuLSE on the included dataset, supply the library definition and remap UAG to Q, we invoke PuLSE with the following command line: